Who We Are

 131_JoannaHeigisHeadshots2017.jpg

 I am the owner and founder of Willow Bay Therapy.
-In my work, I draw from my professional experience as an Outpatient, School Based and In-Home therapist as well as my personal experience as a biological and adoptive parent.
-In my "spare" time, I enjoy trail running, gardening, international cooking, sewing costumes, mehndi, body art, pen and ink, traveling and spending time with my family and my devoted pups Mars and Neo.
-I have 5 children ranging in age from 12 to 25 and 2 sons-in-law.
+I am a Licensed Marriage & Family Therapist Supervisor (LMFT-S) and also a Registered Play Therapist Supervisor (RPT-S.) As a play therapist, I am also frequently playful with both children and adults!
+I draw from my professional experience as an Outpatient, School Based and In-Home therapist as well as my personal experience as a biological and adoptive parent.
+In my "spare" time, I enjoy trail running, gardening, international cooking, sewing costumes, mehndi, body art, pen and ink, traveling and spending time with my family and my 4 devoted pups Mars, Venus, Phoebe & Aurora.
+My 5 children range in age from 17 to 31 and 2 sons-in-law and 2 grandsons.
 Incidentally, I still enjoy being stopped at railroad gate crossings...

 BSM-lunch.jpg